DUKE42web/DUKE/general-info/general-info/react-notes/react-components.md

 `getDerivedStateFromProps` is invoked right before calling the render method, both on the initial mount and on subsequent updates.
 It should return an object to update the state, or `null` to update nothing.

-This method exists for [rare use cases](https://reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html#when-to-use-derived-state) where the state depends on changes in props over time.
+This method exists for [rare use cases](https:
+//reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html#when-to-use-derived-state) where the state depends on changes in props over time.
 For example, it might be handy for implementing a `<Transition>` component that compares its previous and next children to decide which of them to animate in and out.

 Deriving state leads to verbose code and makes your components difficult to think about.
-[Make sure you’re familiar with simpler alternatives:](https://reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html)
+[Make sure you’re familiar with simpler alternatives:](https:
+//reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html)

-* If you need to **perform a side effect** (for example, data fetching or an animation) in response to a change in props, use [`componentDidUpdate`](https://reactjs.org/docs/handling-events.html#componentdidupdate) lifecycle instead.
+- If you need to **perform a side effect** (for example, data fetching or an animation) in response to a change in props, use [`componentDidUpdate`](https:
+  //reactjs.org/docs/handling-events.html#componentdidupdate) lifecycle instead.
-* If you want to **re-compute some data only when a prop changes**, [use a memoization helper instead](https://reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html#what-about-memoization).
+- If you want to **re-compute some data only when a prop changes**, [use a memoization helper instead](https:
+  //reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html#what-about-memoization).
-* If you want to **“reset” some state when a prop changes**, consider either making a component [fully controlled](https://reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html#recommendation-fully-controlled-component) or [fully uncontrolled with a `key`](https://reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html#recommendation-fully-uncontrolled-component-with-a-key) instead.
+- If you want to **“reset” some state when a prop changes**, consider either making a component [fully controlled](https:
+  //reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html#recommendation-fully-controlled-component) or [fully uncontrolled with a `key`](https:
+  //reactjs.org/blog/2018/06/07/you-probably-dont-need-derived-state.html#recommendation-fully-uncontrolled-component-with-a-key) instead.

 This method doesn’t have access to the component instance.
 If you’d like, you can reuse some code between `getDerivedStateFromProps()` and the other class methods by extracting pure functions of the component props and state outside the class definition.

 Note that this method is fired on _every_ render, regardless of the cause.
 This is in contrast to `UNSAFE_componentWillReceiveProps`, which only fires when the parent causes a re-render and not as a result of a local `setState`.

-***
+---

 #### `getSnapshotBeforeUpdate()`